 You can pick up your card at my office at 7356 N. Greenview (at Jarvis) or, if you prefer, we will mail the card to you at my expense.
 Simply reply to this email with your name and address.

 This offer is available only to residents of Rogers Park and can only be used within Rogers Park.
 The Rogers Park community boundaries are the Evanston border on the north, Devon Ave. on the south, Lake Michigan on the east and Ridge Ave. on the west.
+Please note that the 50% discount only applies to the trip costs of time and distance, and does not apply to the taxes and Lyft’s service fee, which is normally around $1.85 for a local ride.

 As you may know, Lyft is an on demand transportation company, whose drivers provide you door-to-door service.
 Simply download the Lyft mobile app to your iOS or Android-based phone, sign up, enter a valid phone number, and enter a valid form of payment (either a credit card, or link to an Apple Pay, Google Wallet, or PayPal account).
 You can then request a ride from a nearby driver.
 Once confirmed, the app shows the driver’s name, ratings by past passengers, and photos of the driver and car.